SyncfusionExamples/How-to-apply-filters-in-wpf-treeview-using-collectionview-type-sources/README.md

-# How-to-apply-filters-in-wpf-treeview-using-collectionview-type-sources
+# How to apply filters in wpf treeview using collectionview type sources?
-This example describes how to apply filters in wpf treeview using collectionview type sources
+This example describes how to apply filters in wpf treeview using collectionview type sources.